-- 2. Timely Warnings.
-The University may provide timely warnings to the campus community when certain crimes are reported to Campus Security Authorities (as defined by federal law) and are determined by the chief of police (or the chief's designee) to represent a threat to students and employees.
-Anyone with information warranting a timely warning should report the circumstances to the UUPD.
-The University may issue these warnings via postings on campus, through the Campus Alert system, through local news media, or in other ways.
-The individual or office responsible for issuing the warning will vary depending on how the warning is issued. - 3.
-Reporting Crimes on a Voluntary, Confidential Basis.
+2. Timely Warnings.
+The University shall provide timely warnings to the campus community when certain crimes are reported to Campus Security Authorities (as defined by federal law) and are determined by the chief of police (or the chief's designee) to represent an

+- 3. Reporting Crimes on a Voluntary, Confidential Basis.
 Individuals who witness or are the victim of crime, but who wish to remain anonymous, may report the crime to the University Police on a confidential basis.
 To do so, individuals should specifically request that they remain anonymous.
 The report ensures that the occurrence of the crime will be included in the University's annual report, assists the police in determining if there is a pattern of crime with regard to a particular location, method, or suspect, and enables the police, in appropriate circumstances, to alert the campus community to potential dangers.
 Filing an anonymous report may limit the ability of the police department to provide specific assistance or to investigate or solve a crime. - 4.
 False Accusations.
 Individuals who intentionally and knowingly make false accusations of criminal activity or provide false information to University officials in connection with an accusation and/or investigation of criminal activity, are subject to discipline under University policy as well as criminal and/or civil penalties under applicable law. - 5.
 Preparing the Annual Disclosure of Crime Statistics and Annual Report.
-In order to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, the University of Utah Police Department prepares an annual report that includes a disclosure of crime statistics.
-The full text of this report can be found on the University website at http://web.utah.edu/safetyreport.
-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and our alternate sites, the Dean of Students Office and Housing & Residential Education.
-Campus crime, arrest and referral statistics include those reported to UUPD, "Campus Security Authorities" as defined by federal law, and local law enforcement agencies.
+In order to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, the University of Utah Department of Public Safety/Police prepares an annual Campus Security and Fire Safety Report that includes a disclosure of crime statistics.
+The full text of this report can be found on the University Police website at http://dps.utah.edu.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and our alternate sites, the Office of the Dean of Students, Housing & Residential Education, and Environmental Health and Safety and Emergency Management.
+Campus crime, arrest and referral statistics include those reported to University Police, "Campus Security Authorities" (including but not limited to designated Campus Security, deans, athletic coaches, advisors to officially sponsored student organizations, and resident advisors), and local law enforcement agencies.
 Each year, notification is sent [by email or other means] to all enrolled students, staff and faculty providing the website address or other source for obtaining the annual report.
 In addition, paper copies of the report may be obtained at the University Department of Public Safety, 1735 East South Campus Drive, Salt Lake City, Utah, or by calling (801) 585-2677.
 Prospective students and employees may also obtain copies from the Internet or the Department of Public Safety.